Rattlesnake Mountain (Benton County, Washington): Rattlesnake Mountain Observatory

-The Rattlesnake Mountain Observatory was established at the summit in 1966, utilizing some of the former missile base infrastructure, and remained there until its relocation near Wallula, WA in 2009.
+The Rattlesnake Mountain Observatory was established at the summit in 1966, utilizing some of the former missile base infrastructure, and remained there until its relocation near Wallula, Washington in 2009.
 The observatory's main telescope was installed in 1971 and is a 32-inch (0.8-meter) telescope housed inside a 24-foot domed enclosure.
 This telescope is the largest permanently mounted telescope in Washington State.
 The telescope was used regularly through the early 1980s, but soon fell into disuse.
 Due to its location, renovations and upgrades were done to allow for remote control.
-Observatory operations are directed by a local nonprofit group founded by scientists and engineers from the Pacific Northwest National Laboratory at Hanford.
+Observatory operations were directed by a local nonprofit group founded by scientists and engineers from the Pacific Northwest National Laboratory at Hanford.

 It was announced 14 March 2008 that the Department of Energy would not renew the permit, license or easements for the observatory or most of the other entities that maintain communication equipment on the mountain.
-DOE instead intends to return the area to its natural conditions, citing the cultural sensitivity of the area.
-The removal of the observatory from Rattlesnake Mountain began in the latter part of May, 2009.
-Most of the work, including the removal of the telescope itself, was completed in June of the same year.
+The area would instead be returned to its natural conditions, citing the cultural sensitivity of the area.
+The removal of the observatory from Rattlesnake Mountain began in the latter part of May, 2009, and was completed in June of the same year.
 In late 2012, the telescope moved into its new home at Pacific Northwest Regional Observatory in the hills near Wallula, Washington.